WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupWhonix.md

 Based on Tor, Debian GNU/Linux and the principle of security by isolation, Whonix realistically addresses common attack vectors while maintaining usability.
 Online anonymity and censorship circumvention is attainable via fail-safe, automatic and desktop-wide use of the Tor network, meaning all connections are forced through Tor or blocked.

-The Whonix OS consists of two VMs: the Whonix Gateway and the Whonix Workstation.
+The Whonix OS consists of two virtual machines (VMs): the Whonix Gateway and the Whonix Workstation.
 The former runs Tor processes and acts as a proxy, while the latter runs user applications on a completely isolated network.

 ## Getting and Using Whonix

 To use Whonix, it is necessary to install either VirtualBox or Qubes.
 [Qubes](https://www.qubes-os.org/doc/) is a free-standing VM-based OS, designed for the best possible security.
-Whonix can added to Qubes as an option during the installation process.
+Whonix can be added to Qubes as an option during the installation process.

 [VirtualBox](https://www.virtualbox.org/wiki/End-user_documentation) is a lightweight VM manager that can be installed on Windows, Linux, or MacOS.
 Whonix is added to VirtualBox by downloading and importing the Whonix installation .ova file.

-Depending upon which of these two options chosen, there is detailed information available on the use of Whonix in Qubes [here](https://www.whonix.org/wiki/Qubes/Install), and the required downloads and information for using Whonix in VirtualBox [here](https://www.whonix.org/wiki/VirtualBox/XFCE).
+Depending upon which of these two options is chosen, there is detailed information available on the use of Whonix in Qubes [here](https://www.whonix.org/wiki/Qubes/Install), and the required downloads and information for using Whonix in VirtualBox [here](https://www.whonix.org/wiki/VirtualBox/XFCE).

 :::warning Caution